exekube/exekube/docs/misc/module-hierarchy.md

-# Terraform generic modules and Terragrunt live modules
+# Terraform project modules and Terragrunt live modules

-## Generic modules
+## Project-scoped modules

-Generic modules are normal Terraform modules, just like the ones you can find at <https://modules.terraform.io>.
+Project-scoped modules are normal Terraform modules, just like the ones you can find at <https://modules.terraform.io>.

-Generic modules are **same across different deployment environments**.
+Generic modules are **same across different deployment environments** of the same Exekube project.

-Generic modules are imported by *live modules* via Terragrunt like that:
+Generic modules are imported by *live modules* (in `terraform.tfvars` files) using Terragrunt:

 ```tf
 terragrunt = {